 To do this, open Duplicate Sweeper and go to Help > Check for Updates.
 Updates can be downloaded for free from the download links below.

-Permissions: Duplicate Sweeper may not have the correct permissions to remove files on your computer.
-Set permissions to resolve this issue.
+Duplicate Sweeper may not currently be allowed to remove files on your computer.
+Follow the steps below to grant additional permissions:

-Location of your duplicates: Duplicate Sweeper can remove duplicate files from your computer hard drive, Google Drive, OneDrive and iCloud Drive.
+Duplicate Sweeper can remove duplicate files from your computer hard drive, attached external drives, network drives, Google Drive, OneDrive and iCloud Drive.